 - Adjective Modifier: Studies have shown that saltwater animals are more robust than freshwater animals.
 (12 words)

-Another major cause of wordiness in abstracts is nominalizations.
+Another major cause of wordiness in abstracts is nominalization.
 Despite this overly long term, the concept is simple.
 A nominalization is a noun that has been created from an adjective.
-To remove wordiness caused by nominalizations, simply remove the useless verb and change the nominalized noun to a main verb:
+To remove wordiness caused by nominalizations, simply remove the useless verb and change the nominalized noun to the main verb: